neontribe/my-best-life/content/privacy/privacy.md

   ### When you visit our website.

   As is common practice with almost all professional websites this site uses cookies, which are tiny files that are downloaded to your computer, to improve your experience.
 My Best Life uses cookies to improve your experience on our website.
 A cookie is a small text file that we store on your device that provide us with information about how this website is used so we can keep it as up to date, relevant and error-free as possible.
 You will be asked for permission to use cookies on any parts of the site where we wish to use them.

-  My Best Life uses Plausible and HotJar analytics gather non-personally identifiable information on our visitors.
-This information helps us understand where our website traffic is coming from, how the app is being used, how people are moving around the app and what content are being viewed and for how long.\
+  My Best Life uses HotJar analytics to gather non-personally identifiable information on our visitors.
+This information helps us understand where our website traffic is coming from, how the app is being used, how people are moving around the app and what content is being viewed and for how long.\

   You can read more about this in our cookies policy.